How to Compute a Moving Sum: The Naive Algorithm

 This leaves vectorizability, from our list of considerations, and the naive algorithm may be represented in vector form without difficulty as follows: Let $a$ denote the sequence $a_1, \dots, a_N$, and $y$ denote the sequence $y_1, \dots, y_N$ and let $+$ be defined on sequences component-wise.
 Now define the lag operator $L_{j}$ on sequences by

-where the values for indices $i<1$ are filled in with $0$ (or we could use one of the alternative conventions described in Section \ref{sec:notes-on-conventions}). \footnote{ We use the notation $\component{i}{ }$ to indicate extraction of the $i^\text{th}$ component of a vector, array, or list, so e.g., $\component{i}{x}$ indicates the $i^\text{th}$ component of the vector $x$. } Then the naive algorithm for computing $y_1, \dots y_N$ can be expressed as
+where the values for indices $i<1$ are filled in with $0$ (or we could use one of the alternative conventions described in Section \ref{sec:notes-on-conventions}). \footnote{ We use the notation $\component{i}{ }$ to indicate extraction of the $i^\text{th}$ component of a vector, array, or list, so e.g., $\component{i}{x}$ indicates the $i^\text{th}$ component of the vector $x$.
+Our arrays and vectors start at index $1$. } Then the naive algorithm for computing $y_1, \dots y_N$ can be expressed as

 This vector expression corresponds naturally to a parallel algorithm where each index $i$ is associated with some processor and multiple indexes may be assigned to the same processor.
 The $+$ operator adds data with the same indexes, and so is perfectly or `embarrassingly' parallel.
 The lag operators $L_i$ perform no computation but simply communicate data between the processors.
 Thus when we parallelize the naive algorithm we need at most $(n-1)\left\lceil\frac{N}{p}\right\rceil$ additions per processor where $p$ is the number of processors.
-There is, however, an amount of communication corresponding to the $n$ operators $L_1, \dots, L_n$.
+There is, however, an amount of communication corresponding to the $n-1$ operators $L_1, \dots, L_{n-1}$.
 On a Parallel Random Access Machine, or PRAM, (see \cite{Blelloch1996}) we have

 for this approach to parallelization, though as noted a depth $\left\lceil\log_2 n\right\rceil$ algorithm is also possible.

 The next algorithm we look at is more efficient, without the factor $n$ in the complexity, but which presents. a host of issues when applied inappropriately.